ThomasTeklu/Active-Directory-Walkthrough/README.md

 # Internal Configuration

-Our first step in this section will be to create a Domain Admin user within the domain
+Our first step in this section will be to create a Domain Admin user within the domain.

-Open up Active Directory Users and Computers either by searching it in the Windows search bar, or by click the start menu then locating to Windows Administrative Tools:
+Open up Active Directory Users and Computers either by searching it in the Windows search bar, or by clicking the start menu, then locating to Windows Administrative Tools:

 ![image](https://github.com/user-attachments/assets/4026b7fe-b68f-491b-99e9-8ee0aa5b9512)

 Right click **on** your domain name itself then select "New" and "Organizational Unit".
 Name it "_EMPLOYEES" (include the underscore in the front).
 Using the same technique, create another OU named "_ADMINS".

 Within the Employees folder (remember, right clicking on it) create a "user".
 We'll name them "Jane Doe" with a username of "jane_admin".
-The password is up to you, just remember to keep track of it of course:
+The password will be up to you, just remember to keep track of it:

 ![image](https://github.com/user-attachments/assets/cb62fd21-c3aa-45ec-a55b-e2df1c423a0c)

-When moving on from username to password creation, deselect the check mark next to "User must change password at next login"
+Select "Next" to create password.
+Deselect the check mark next to "User must change password at next login":

 ![image](https://github.com/user-attachments/assets/0c26c3d0-d045-4feb-b973-55c32b043ae3)

-You should now have a new user named "Jane Doe" within your employees group.
+Select "Next" then "Finish" and you should now have a new user named "Jane Doe" within your employees group.
 Now to actually give this account admin privileges, we need to add it to the "Domain Admins" Security Group.

 Right click on the account and hit "Properties".
 Within the Properties window, go to the "Member Of" tab and select "Add":

 ![image](https://github.com/user-attachments/assets/f3e340e7-9cec-4edc-8cd3-135aee637cfb)

 You'll be taken to another window to select which groups you want to add this account to.
-In the field enter "Domain Admins" and hit enter.
-Automatically you'll be taken back to the "Members Of" tab and you should see "Domain Admins" within the panel now:
+In the "Enter the object names" field enter "Domain Admins" and hit enter.
+Automatically you'll be taken back to the "Members Of" tab and you should see "Domain Admins" within "Members Of" the panel now:

 ![image](https://github.com/user-attachments/assets/48a8089b-cbe4-4c8f-afc0-affaf05adb7c)

 To wrap this step up, click "Apply" and "OK" at the bottom of the window.

 For organizational measures, right click on Jane Doe and select the "move" option.
-Move her to the newly-created Admin Security Group.
-Open the Admins folder to confirm the move was succesful.
+Move her to the newly-created _ADMINS organizational unit.
+Open it to confirm the move was succesful.

 Log out and log back in as "mydomain.com\jane_admin" and use jane_admin as your admin account from here on out.

-So now we have established Active Directory services on our server, created our domain, and have designated a particular account as our admin account for the DC.
-Having focused on our server-side configuration so much, let's go on and move towards setting up our client-side as well.
+To sum up so far, you established Active Directory services on your server, created your domain, and created your admin account for the DC.
+Having focused on our server-side configuration so much, let's move towards setting up the client-side as well.

 ### Joining Client to Domain